alexmnr/odrive_ros2_control_example/README.md

 # Background
 ## Disclaimer
-Much of the code in this repository is copied from this [official ODrive repository](https://github.com/odriverobotics/ros_odrive/tree/main).
+Some of the code in this repository is copied from this [official ODrive repository](https://github.com/odriverobotics/ros_odrive/tree/main).
 I added some additional features and refined some other aspects.

 The code is **NOT** extensively tested -> **BE CAUTIOUS!**
 ## Why ros2_control?